-Billion dollar race to break 2-hour marathon mark is afoot
+Billion-dollar race to break 2-hour marathon mark is afoot

-LONDON (AP) — The two-hour marathon.
+LONDON — The two-hour marathon.

 For distance runners, it’s a mystical goal equivalent to the four-minute mile that Roger Bannister broke in 1954; a test so difficult some have estimated it may be 50 years or more before anyone achieves it.